 ● Reusable K cups for coffee maker

 Each room has cable available with approximately 100 channels.
 There are televisions in the lounges, but if it’s possible, it’s nice to have one in your room.

 If you have a computer or are thinking about getting one, it’s a great idea and there is plenty of space.
 All of our rooms are equipped with wireless internet.
 You’ll find minimum requirements and other information on the Information Technology Services site.

 If you buy a small fridge (roughly between $50.00 and $90.00) and use it for your four years at Eckerd, you can donate it to our Trash 2 Treasure sale before you graduate.
 Renting is much more expensive, costing over $200.00 per year.

 - Bikes on Campus

-Eckerd College has yellow “community bicycles” available for use on campus only as part of the bike program.
+Eckerd College has yellow “community bicycles” available for use only on campus as part of the Yellow Bike Program.
 They are wonderful for getting around campus.
 Eckerd also has six white bicycles that are available for students to take off campus.
 However, you will still want to consider bringing your own bike as these are all very popular.
 There’s plenty to do within a few miles of campus and many bike trails for the more serious rider.
 Florida’s flat terrain makes biking easy.
 If you don’t want to bring your bike from home or don’t own one, you can purchase a bicycle at one at any of the bike shops in the Tampa Bay area, including the Nu Bicycle Shop on campus.